activisthandbook/activisthandbook/articles/wellbeing/burnout.md

 -   Put yourself as your main priority

 -   Try some mindfulness activities such as yoga or support groups

+-   Practice meditation.
+It reduces anxiety and increases focus.

 -   If recommended by a professional, you may also take medication to help combat anxiety and depression